 So your writing, your blog, your book isn’t getting attention on the internet?
 What should you do?

 The internet has been an incredible ride.
 Especially if you were there, like me, to watch it grow.
-I remember that sometime in 1994 I went to see a motivational speaker at a sales conference, and he was telling us about this new technology called America Online (AOL).
+I remember that sometime in 1994, I went to see a motivational speaker at a sales conference, and he was telling us about this new technology called America Online (AOL).
 My first desktop was a Pentium class IBM machine.
-I paid $4500 for this monstrous computer, and I bought it a Radio Shack.
+I paid $4500 for this monstrous computer, and I bought it at Radio Shack.
 What`s this got to do with anything?
 Stick with me.

-Today, we have an internet that moves with the speed of light.
+Today, we have the internet that moves with the speed of light.
 Information about anything is at the tips of our fingers or available with one voice activated question to the Google microphone icon.
 Google was once a noun—it’s now a noun and a verb.
 Just Google it!